Lance Tingay: Journalism

 Tingay began his journalism career with the Exchange Telegraph news agency.
 Tingay claimed that he had watched every Wimbledon Championship beginning since 1932.

 During World War II, he served in the Royal Air Force.

 Tingay was the tennis correspondent for The Daily Telegraph from 1952 until his retirement in 1981.

 Books

 He wrote several books on tennis, including One Hundred Years of Wimbledon, the official volume marking the centenary of the Wimbledon Championships, and Royalty and Lawn Tennis.
 As a tennis historian, he compiled the data for the tennis yearbook World of Tennis from 1970 until his death in 1990.

 Rankings and assessments of players

 During several decades, before the introduction of official computerized rankings, Tingay published his annual World Rankings of the top 10 players.

 In The Encyclopedia of Tennis (1973) Tingay listed his personal choices of the greatest players in tennis history.
 He ranked them in order as Tilden, Budge, Laver, Gonzales and Hoad.

-In 1979, he stated that "Lew Hoad was the most virtuoso tennis player I have ever seen, for sure...Hoad could do anything."
+In 1979, he stated that "Lew Hoad was the most virtuoso tennis player I have ever seen, for sure...On the tennis court, Hoad could do anything."